outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - how would two contradicting structures of certainty (like two structures of certainty created from the same or different stability sources) interact - could they coexist in the same interaction space, or would they neutralize each other in some way, or would one structure at motion exert a destructive force on the other, removing its stability or dispersing its components?
         - can they be allowed to be adjacent or do they exert attracting forces, leading to structures of certainties
         - what happens if a structure of uncertainty is trapped inside a structure of certainties?
+        - are uncertainties just occupying an adjacent state of matter in an unobservable structure (hidden behind other structures of uncertainty, or unconnectible to space-times where other structures can be measured/observed)
+          - when one structure 'doesnt exist' (loses structure), does it just move to these spaces involving uncertainty structures (like particles with opposite spin)
+          - does there need to be some ratio like a balance maintained between the structures of certainty/uncertainty in these two positions?
+          - do 'structures' as we know/measure them only exist in space-time points that are connectible with certainty structures, and between these points, uncertainty structures can develop
+            - which of these is more stable? are uncertainty structures by definition less stable, or are they the default that energy always resolves into when left to its own devices, an attribute that is counterintuitive bc it would contradict the definition of uncertainty?
       - given that structures of certainty remove or invalidate time (time cant pass when something is certain), will these structures be capable of removing time in other locations? can time be added in locations/moments as well as removed?
       - will these certainty cascades destroy time necessary to solve other problems?
       - can these certainty structures be directed at uncertainty structures, like sources of randomness/risk/ambiguity/change/potential/energy to make them more certain?